Spyro Reignited Trilogy: Reception

-Spyro Reignited Trilogy received "generally favorable reviews" according to review aggregator Metacritic.
+Spyro Reignited Trilogy received "generally favorable reviews" according to review aggregator platform Metacritic.
 Multiple aspects of the game were praised, such as the upgraded visuals, attention to detail, and faithfulness to the original trilogy.
 Jonathon Dornbush of IGN praised the game's attention to detail, noting both the level design, with "gorgeous horizons" and layouts "pristine and accurate to the original", and character upgrades, such as non-playable characters exhibiting more unique and expressive personalities.
 Mitch Wallace of Forbes similarly highlighted the game's detail, calling the levels "childlike fantasy made playable", while also praising Toys for Bob's ability to faithfully recreate the games despite not having access to the original source code.
 Chris Moyse of Destructoid commended the game's soundtrack for its rerecording, "dynamic" aspect in which tempo adjusted to match Spyro's activity, and the option to switch to the original recordings.

 The game was criticized for issues such as long loading times, glitches, and frame-rate.
 Wallace noted all of these aspects, calling the loading times in particular "a tad unacceptable" for being "slightly longer" than those of the original games, despite being produced two decades later for more advanced consoles.
 Moyse noted that the game, in remaining faithful, retained some of the original games' flaws, particularly the overall "bland" and linear objectives.
 Jeremy Winslow of Slant reiterated that criticism, calling Ripto's Rage and Year of the Dragon "mere reskins" of the first game, while also chiding the game's inconsistent frame-rate and "slippery" controls.